estruyf/vscode-front-matter/docs/content/docs/settings.md

 ### frontMatter.taxonomy.dateField

-Specifies the date field name to use in your Front Matter.
+This setting is used to define the publishing date field of your articles.

 - Type: `string`
 - Default: `date`

+> **Important**: if you would use another field in your content types, be sure to remap this setting.

 ### frontMatter.taxonomy.modifiedField

-Specifies the modified date field name to use in your Front Matter.
+This setting is used to define the modified date field of your articles.

 - Type: `string`
 - Default: `lastmod`

+> **Important**: if you would use another field in your content types, be sure to remap this setting.

 ### frontMatter.taxonomy.dateFormat